shaun08/Algorithms_and_APIs/README.md

 # Algorithms and APIs
-Designing optimized solutions for algorithms in C/C++ and developing/testing out certain APIs
+Designing optimized solutions for algorithms in C/C++ and developing/testing certain APIs